0xb1n4ry/governer/README.md

 # governer
-A shell script written in bash to change the CPU Governer in linux :)
+A shell script to change the CPU Governer in linux :)